teq-niq/mcp-stdio-logging/README.md

 Before diving into logging, though, we’ll get a basic MCP setup running with a custom server and client.

+💡 Everything discussed in this article can be done at no cost, using free tools and open-source components.

 ~~### Objectives~~

 ~~**Show how to log MCP protocol messages when the transport is `stdio`.**~~